MartianZoo/solarnet/README.md

 ### Join the discord

-[This invite](https://discord.com/invite/3vpKDktmde) should work (please let me know if it doesn't?).
+[This invite](https://discord.com/invite/3vpKDktmde) should work (please let me know if it doesn't, contact info at bottom).

 ### Videos

 None of this is polished or anything.

+* [Aug 2023 demo](https://youtu.be/xaUOMUaWG7Q).
+This video is the most current.
+It's best for software type people who are also familiar with the game.
 * [First overview and REPL demo](https://www.youtube.com/watch?v=btCLcFLvV2I).
-For this video it's best if you know the game pretty well.
+This also assumes some familiarity with the game, and also includes a demo, but it also has some introductory slides that explain a few things better.
+The demo part is somewhat outdated.
 * [Second overview](https://www.youtube.com/watch?v=pds_Axz2T90).
-This one was for an audience of more hardcore software people, and I tried to make it a little more understandable for those who aren't experts in the game already.
+A presentation I gave April 2023 for an audience of more hardcore software people.
+Tried to make it a little more understandable for those who aren't experts in the game already.
 * [Watch as I "log" a real game](https://youtu.be/se8svQH-GOE) (I explain a bunch of stuff, but it's long; watch on high-speed).
 * [Gory video](https://www.youtube.com/watch?v=jC4iZnv4UA0) of me add a brand new card (Supercapacitors) to Solarnet in about a half hour.